 Beyond the natural beauty, Al-Qarah Mountain is surrounded by the lush oasis of Al-Ahsa, the largest oasis in the world and a UNESCO World Heritage Site.

-The region is famous for its extensive date palm groves, ancient canals, and historic sites, offering a contrast to the rugged mountain landscape.
+In addition, the region is famous for its extensive date palm groves, ancient canals, and historic sites, which offer a striking contrast to the rugged mountain landscape

 Tourists can enjoy one of the historical sites in Saudi Arabia that explores the geological, and cultural aspects of the mountain and its surroundings.